mxsxs2/FlappyFish/Diary.md

 Start looking into unit tests.

+Could not write unit tests as the GameObject is always null.

+Did not receive feedback from client.

 ## Differences of the design document
 The design document did not mention menu, increasing difficulty, details of the score system, sounds and settings.
 * I created a menu system.